When Accused of Aggravated Assault in Florida, Stand Your Ground says South Florida Criminal Attorney

 Outnumbered, Armando felt threatened and holstered his gun to his hip.
 (He had a concealed weapon permit for the gun and was hoping the visual effect of seeing the gun would help to avoid any kind of confrontation with these guys).

-He was handcuffed immediately, taken directly to jail and booked.
+He was handcuffed immediately, arrested for aggravated assault taken directly to jail and booked.
 Of course his gun was confiscated during the arrest process.

 The prosecution filed charges of aggravated assault against Armando because his gun was considered a deadly weapon.
 So now, he was looking at prison if convicted, and a maximum penalty of five years in prison.